 Since more than 10 years, SEO is one of the most dynamic online advertising options.
 In the future, the dynamic is going to increase rather than flatten out.
 Each of the addressed aspects (Featured Snippets, RankBrain, voice search, AMP & Verticalization of the search) is going to cause colossal changes in the search landscape.

-Generalizing the various changes, the following changes are to expect:
+Generalizing the various changes, the following changes are to be expected:

 - The verticalization of the search creates a clear demarcation of the search engines.